OgbajeLeo/todoify-vue/README.md

 Preview Page: View detailed information about each task in a separate preview page.

 ## Technologies Used
-Vue.js: A progressive JavaScript framework for building user interfaces.
+Vue.js: A progressive JavaScript framework for building user interfaces. <br>
-HTML/CSS: Structuring and styling the application.
+HTML and TailwindCSS: Structuring and styling the application. <br>
 Local Storage: Utilized for storing task data locally on the user's device.